- Language: en

-Django includes a “signal dispatcher” which helps allow decoupled applications get notified when actions occur elsewhere in the framework.
+Django includes a “signal dispatcher” which helps decoupled applications get notified when actions occur elsewhere in the framework.
 In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
 They’re especially useful when many pieces of code may be interested in the same events.

 Listening to signals¶